An Advance WordPress User Login Plugin

 The Build Section

-The Build section provides controls to edit and modify the view of your custom Login Form.
+The Build section provides controls to edit and modify the view of your custom Login Form of your WordPress user login plugin.
 Furthermore, it has three icons leading to respective settings pages:

 - Logged In View